CodingMayus/Lemniscate/README.md

 There is currently only one template:
 - The Cornell Notetaking method, but additional ones are expected to be added soon.

-#Summary of functionality:
+# Summary of functionality:

-"Fetch" --> Fetchs the latest saved data from the database, it does not auto-generate due to call-limits to the firestore api.
+1. "Fetch": Fetchs the latest saved data from the database, it does not auto-generate due to call-limits to the firestore api.
-"+"    --> adds a clean set of template to be written for the next topic/day.
+2. "+": adds a clean set of template to be written for the next topic/day.
 It has a separate saving button than the rest, so make sure to click the right one when you are to save.